900: Gunpowder

 Galileo also made some other startling discoveries around this time that were not published in his book.
 These observations included:

-• Sunspots: Galileo observed many dark spots on the Sun that moved and changed over time.
+• Sunspots: Galileo observed many dark spots on the Sun that moved and changed in shape and size over time.
 He was able to see that the Sun itself was rotating.
+These were published later in a different work titled “Letters on Sunspots” in 1613.

-The publication of this book began the process of upending the long held ideas of Aristotelian cosmology and Ptolemaic astronomy by providing evidence for heliocentrism and the Copernican System.
+The publication of this book began the process of upending the long-held ideas of Aristotelian cosmology and Ptolemaic astronomy by providing evidence for heliocentrism and the Copernican System.
 Clearly the Earth was not the center of the universe.
 Clearly the revered heavenly bodies were not perfect spheres.
-Clearly the universe was far larger than anyone had previously imagined.
+And clearly the universe was far larger than anyone had previously imagined.
 These discoveries quickly made Galileo famous across Europe.
-Indeed, he seeked fame.
+Indeed, Galileo sought out fame.
 He dedicated the four satellites orbiting Jupiter to Cosimo de Medici II, Grand Duke of Tuscany, naming them the “Medicean Stars” after Cosimo’s family name.
 But the fame coupled with his arrogant personality also also brought him enemies.
 It marked the beginning of his famous troubles with the Catholic Church as heliocentrism was at the time in direct conflict with Christian theology.

 Continue reading more about the exciting history of science!